 |---|---|---|

-| Sender and recipient | Name, address, EORI number, intra-EU VAT number | Identifies the economic operator responsible and the recipient of the goods |
+| Sender and consignee | Name, address, EORI number, intra-Community VAT number | Identifies the economic operator responsible and the consignee of the goods |

-| Goods description | HS code, detailed description, quantity, weight, volume, value, country of origin, batch/serial number | Replaces the SAD boxes relating to the nature and value of the goods |
+| Description of goods | HS code, detailed description, quantity, weight, volume, value, country of origin, batch/serial number | Replaces the SAD boxes relating to the nature and value of the goods |

-| Transport | Mode of transport, transport document number (bill of lading, consignment note), port/airport/border of entry, expected arrival date/time, Incoterms | Enables customs to plan controls and facilitates the release of goods |
+| Transport | Mode of transport, transport document number (bill of lading, waybill), port/airport/border of entry, expected date/time of arrival, Incoterms | Enables customs to plan controls and facilitate the release of goods |

-| Supporting documents | Commercial invoice, certificate of origin, specific licences or authorisations, compliance statements | Provides the required evidence for the compliance and regulation of the goods |
+| Supporting documents | Commercial invoice, certificate of origin, specific licences or authorisations, declarations of conformity | Provides the supporting evidence required for compliance and regulation of the goods |

-| Fiscal data and customs procedures | Customs procedure code (import, transit, warehousing, inward processing…), VAT, applicable duties, payment method | Allows the calculation and declaration of duties and taxes |
+| Tax data and customs procedures | Customs procedure code (import, transit, warehousing, inward processing, etc.), VAT, applicable duties, payment method | Enables calculation and declaration of duties and taxes |

-| Security and additional information | Gross/net weight, parcel or container dimensions, carrier information, internal references / tracking number | Ensures the traceability and security of the goods |
+| Security and additional information | Gross/net weight, package or container dimensions, carrier information, internal references / tracking number | Ensures traceability and security of the goods |

 The system then assigns an MRN (Movement Reference Number), which is essential for the release of the goods.